wormoworm/irelay-mqtt/README.md

 # What does it do?
 Two services are provided:
 1. [An HTTP server](/README-api.md) that listens for HTTP requests sent by the iRelay, and re-publishes them on a set of MQTT topics.
 This runs as a Docker container, and an [example configuration](/docker/docker-compose-example.yml) is provided.
 Note that to use this server, you will need to add a manual DNS entry or hostname mapping in your network's router or DNS server.
 You will also need to either run this container on a host that has port 80 available, or use a reverse proxy such as Nginx or Traefik to deliver the requests to the container.
-1. [A publisher](/README-publisher.md) that listens subscribes to the topics mentioned above, and re-publishes any received messages to an HTTP destination of your choice.
+1. [A publisher](/README-publisher.md) that subscribes to the topics mentioned above, and re-publishes any received messages to an HTTP destination of your choice.
 This is also run using a Docker, but does not need any network jiggery-pokery to get it to work.

 # Why is this useful?
 There are two ways in which you can use these tools: